Blood sport

-Etymology
+History

 According to Tanner Carson, the earliest use of the term is in reference to mounted hunting, where the quarry would be actively chased, as in fox hunting or hare coursing.
 Before firearms, a hunter using arrows or a spear might also wound an animal, which would then be chased and perhaps killed at close range, as in medieval boar hunting.
-The term was popularised by author Henry Stephens Salt.

 Later, the term seems to have been applied to various kinds of baiting and forced combat: bull-baiting, bear-baiting, cockfighting, and later developments such as dog fighting and rat-baiting.
 The animals were specially bred for fighting.
-In the Victorian era, social reformers began a vocal opposition to such activities, claiming grounds of ethics, morality, and animal welfare.
+In the Victorian era, social reformers such as Henry Stephens Salt opposed bloodsports on grounds of ethics, morality, and animal welfare.

 Current issues

 Online videos

-Many online video-sharing websites such as YouTube do not allow videos of animal bloodsports to be shown on the site, except for educational purposes, such as in public service announcements.
+Many online video-sharing platforms such as YouTube do not allow videos of animal bloodsports to be shown on the site, except for educational purposes, such as in public service announcements.